enthdegree/mt8113/boot.md

 7. U-Boot executes the kernel and then we're in Linux world.

-# Download mode on the MT8113
+# Download mode on the Kobo Clara BW's MT8113

 In step 1 above I mentioned "under normal conditions."
-An abnormal condition during boot (there might be others): before executing the preloader, the BROM checks if "Download Mode" conditions are met (like shorted Download pins).
+An abnormal condition during boot (there might be others): before executing the preloader, the BROM checks if "Download Mode" conditions are met (like shorted Download pins on the PCB).
-In that case the BROM starts "Download Agent 1"/DA1 (which is really just some BROM routines) which waits a second or so to do a handshake over USB or UART.
+In that case the BROM runs some routines which wait a second or so for a handshake over USB or UART.
+I haven't isolated these routines in the MT8113 brom yet.
-If the "Serial Link Authentication"/SLA efuse is burned on the device then the handshake includes a cryptographic challenge.
+If the "Serial Link Authentication"/SLA efuse is enabled on the device (it isn't on the Kobo) then the handshake includes a cryptographic challenge.
-If the handshake succeeds DA1 exposes an interface to USB or UART with a short list of commands.
+If the handshake succeeds then an interface with a short list of commands is exposed to USB or UART.
 Documentation on this interface is scattered and device-specific.

-At this point it is common to use this BROM interface to send a "Download Agent 2"/DA2 from a host machine into the device's memory, and have the device jump to execute DA2.
+At this point it is common to use this interface to send a "Download Agent"/DA from a host machine into the device's memory, and have the device jump to execute it.
-Sometimes there is an efuse that makes the brom auth the download agent before jumping to execute it ("Download Agent Authentication"/DAA).
+Not enabled on the Kobo, but there is an efuse that makes the BROM authenticate the DA before jumping to execute it ("Download Agent Authentication"/DAA).

+"DA" and "Download mode" can mean many things in different contexts and platforms.

+ - On some devices the BROM's download mode is distinct from a download mode exposed by the preloader.
+ - On some devices there are two DA's uploaded, the first one (DA1) setting some things up before asking for a second DA (DA2).
+ - Which of these are enabled and/or accessible, how to access them, what's loaded to ram before/after the DA executes, what jumps to which DA, is extremely context and platform-specific.
+ - On the Kobo MT8113 we apparently only have the one Download Mode: the one that BROM runs, unsecured, before the preloader/LK is loaded into SRAM.

 ## mtkclient and Download Mode
-On devices with SLA and DAA enabled, bkerler published an exploit called kamakiri that disables SLA and DAA checks: while DA1 is waiting, if you upload a Kamakiri payload (possibly in a special way, I am not sure), then the payload will disable those checks and jump back to the state of DA1 waiting for commands from the host machine.
+bkerler published an exploit called kamakiri that disables SLA and DAA checks for devices with those enabled: while BROM is waiting for a DA, if you upload a Kamakiri payload in a specific context and specific way, then the Kamakiri payload will execute, disable those SLA & DAA checks and jump back to some type of download mode.
+The details here don't apply to the Kobo's MT8113 as those protections aren't enabled here.

-"stage2" which is part of mtkclient takes the place of DA2: when you run `mtk.py stage` on a host PC, that script waits for DA1 to appear as a USB device, then it handshakes with the device, uploads stage2 to memory and jumps to execute stage2.
+"stage2", shipped as part of mtkclient, takes the place of a DA: when you run `mtk.py stage` on a host PC, that script waits for the MediaTek BROM in Download mode to appear as a USB device.
+It handshakes with the device, uploads stage2 to the device's memory and addresses the device to jump to execute stage2.
 On the host machine `stage2.py [...]` addresses a running stage2.

-On the mt8113, stage2 executes successfully and can be addressed over USB, but its included eMMC read/write routines don't work.
+On the mt8113, stage2 executes successfully after uploading it from BROM download mode.
+It can be addressed over USB, but its included eMMC read/write routines don't work.